Employer of Record

 Employment Notifications

+• DIMONA: Employers must notify the Belgian authorities of the start of employment through the DIMONA declaration (Dimona-IN).
 Upon termination of employment, a DIMONA-OUT declaration must be filed to confirm the end date.
-Notifications for new employment should occur before the employee starts work, and termination notifications must be completed by the first working day following the last day of employment.
+Notifications for new employment must occur before the employee starts work.

 • Belgian Company Database/Trade Register (KBO/BCE): Essential for obtaining a company number.